 A thesis or dissertation is an original, significant contribution to the scholarly literature of an academic discipline.
 In this section, "thesis" refers to both master's theses and doctoral dissertations.

-All University of Illinois graduate students whose programs require the completion of a thesis must deposit their manuscript electronically in the Graduate College.
+All graduate students whose programs require the completion of a thesis must deposit their manuscript electronically in the Graduate College.